umee-network/docs/docs/governance/community-dao/overview.md

 1. Contributors must follow the [submission guidelines](/governance/community-dao/submit-contributions.html#submission-guidelines) in order to be eligible to receive a token reward.
 2. Contributors who fail to meet the submission guidelines may be blacklisted and unable to earn rewards for their contributions in the future.
-3. Validators are prohibited from earning through the Umee Community DAO.
-Validators are encouraged to reference the Umee Community DAO for contribution ideas and should continue to submit their work through [Umee's Validator DAO](/governance/validator-dao).
-4. All translations must be native.
+3. All translations must be native.
 Translators with a proven track record will be prioritized over new translators in order to help the committee avoid rewarding low-effort translations.
-5. Contributions will be reviewed in the order in which they are submitted.
+4. Contributions will be reviewed in the order in which they are submitted.
 To help avoid bad actors claiming credit for work they didn't complete, contributors should submit their contributions as they are made.
-6. The contribution submission form will require Discord sign-in to further help ensure the wallet addresses provided for rewards are accurate.
+5. The contribution submission form will require Discord sign-in to further help ensure the wallet addresses provided for rewards are accurate.
+6. Validators cannot earn more than 50,000 UMEE in a single period.
 7. Individual contributors cannot earn more than 200,000 UMEE in a single period.
 8. By submitting a contribution, contributors acknowledge that they are buy no means guaranteed to receive compensation for their work.
 While the Community DAO Committee will make an effort to reward all valuable contributions, the definition of a valuable contribution is subjective.